 When you lengthen your muscles again, the weight will go back to the starting position.
 Lengthening the muscles and therefore lowering the weight is called an eccentric movement.

 It is possible to do an eccentric movement without using a lot of strength.
 For example, by lowering a low-weight dumbbell.
 However, when we talk about eccentric overload, we don’t talk about these low-weight movements.
 A movement contains eccentric overload when you produce more force then you are able to produce concentrically.
 In practice this often means you lower more weight than you could lift (>1RM).
 Therefore, lowering a weight slowly does not contain an eccentric overload if you were able to lift it.
-It should come as no surprise that slow eccentric movements do not have the same positive results as true eccentric overload movements.
+It should come as no surprise that slow eccentric movements (like slow eccentric squats) do not have the same positive results as true eccentric overload movements.

 Eccentric overload in Flywheel Training

 But how are you going to lower a weight eccentrically when you weren’t able to lift it?
 That’s a serious practical problem if you don’t have one (or two) personal trainer(s) helping.
 But not in Flywheel Training.
 If you don’t do anything special, every flywheel training exercise contains as much concentric force as eccentric force.
 Action equals reaction.
 Due to gravity, this is not the case in traditional weight training.
 But how do you create eccentric overload in Flywheel training?
 There are 4 easy to perform strategies!

 First, produce as much force as possible when pulling the cord concentrically.
 Use the full range of motion to do so.
 Then, only decelerate the flywheel in 2/3rds of the eccentric movement.
 Since you absorb all the energy of the concentric phase in only 2/3rds of the eccentric phase, you will experience eccentric overload in these 2/3rds.